Bobcats can look cute. Bobcatting? Not quite.

 - Gugliotta arrived, marking the birth of “GOOGLY OOGLY WOOGLY BABAY!!!” by then-Timberwolves color commentator Kevin Harlan.
 Minnesota has had some terrific broadcasting duos over the last 20-plus years.

-That’s about all that was fun for this season, at least from my six-year-old point of view.
+That’s about all that was fun for that season, at least from my six-year-old point of view.
 I guess it was all worth it, though, because Kevin Garnett arrived the following season while Isaiah Rider and Christian Laettner would be on their way out.
-Well, eventually.

 1997 Vancouver Grizzlies (14-68)

 - Offense: 100.3 (29th out of 29)

 - Defense: 111.8 (28th out of 29, 0.1 points from last place)

 Notable players: Shareef Abdur-Rahim, Bryant Reeves, Anthony Peeler, Greg Anthony, George Lynch, Lee Mayberry, Roy Rogers.